morethantesting/morethantesting.github.io/blog/_posts/2018-10-01-first-week-as-qa-lead-in-a-startup.markdown

 And remember, this is a meeting for you and it's you who should be talking the most.
 If your manager talks more than you --- something is not right there.

-If you want to know more about 1-on-1, <a href="https://theengineeringmanager.com/management-101/121s/" rel="nofollow">here's an in-depth article from the manager's perspective</a>.
+If you want to know more about 1-on-1, {% include link.html href="https://theengineeringmanager.com/management-101/121s/" content="here\'s an in-depth article from the manager\'s perspective" %}.

 ## **5. Hang out with the team**